-- Women don’t really play it officially (i.e. in Aboriginal ceremonies) and it has nothing to do with the lack of gender equality in Indigenous communities.
-It comes down more to the size and difficulty of playing it.
+- Women don’t play it officially (i.e. in Aboriginal ceremonies).
+And it has nothing to do with the lack of gender equality in Indigenous communities.
+It comes down to the size and difficulty of playing it.

 - If you’ve got a snoring partner, maybe it’s worth investing a few more bucks in their next Christmas or Birthday gift.
-Apparently, playing didge helps fight snoring.
+Allegedly, playing the didge helps fight snoring.
 It reportedly strengthens some facial muscles responsible for the respiratory system.

 - You can levitate a very light object (like a piece of paper or feather) whilst playing it, provided that you place that object very close to the end of the tube.
-Pure magic!
+Pure magic, isn’t it?!